Nakiami/mellivora/install/docker/README.md

 #### Creating an admin user

 - Visit [http://localhost/](http://localhost/) which should now display the Mellivora landing page.
 - Register a new user.
-If you get an error about emails not working, you should set up a local mailserver or set up SMTP in the config.
+You will probably get an error about emails not working.
 The user is created and functional despite the error.

 Go to [http://localhost:8080](http://localhost:8080) where Adminer should be running.